Andrewyx/LaTenT/README.md

 Features and specific tasks I would like to accomplish as a **user** with this application.

 - As a **user**, I want to be able to add/remove/edit my own commands with descriptions to my collection.
-- As a **user**, I want to be able to filter by different types of commands (eg. styling, notation, environments).
+- As a **user**, I want to be able to see all the commands I have saved so far in my journal.
 - As a **user**, I want to be able to render saved LaTex notation when I am looking through my collection.
-- As a **user**, I want to be able to search for specific commands through keywords
+- As a **user**, I want to be able to search for specific commands through keywords to see their details.
-- As a **user**, I want to be able to learn how get started with LaTeX syntax